 Options, or a contract to buy or sell an underlying security (stocks, ETFs) at a specified price on or before a given date, are frequently used as risk management tools by investors to hedge positions and limit portfolio losses.
 They also provide flexibility, enabling an investor to tailor their portfolio to investment objectives and market environment.

 Volumes and Other Statistics

 Source: Bloomberg, The Options Clearing Corporation (OCC), SIFMA estimates

-Source: Bloomberg, The Options Clearing Corporation (OCC), SIFMA estimates (YTD as of September 2021)
+Source: Bloomberg, The Options Clearing Corporation (OCC), SIFMA estimates

 Exchange and Parent Group Market Share

 Source: The Options Clearing Corporation (OCC), SIFMA estimates